-- 58. GT as part of the Forensic Review, issued a circularisation to all members of Rush during May 2016 detailing their share balances and loan balances (the "Member Circularisation").
+- 75. As mentioned, GT, as part of the Forensic Review, issued a circularisation to members of Rush during May 2016 detailing their share balances and loan balances (the "Member Circularisation").
 As part of this process members were issued with the following: - (a) Copy of the member's statement(s); - (b) Covering letter requiring agreement/disagreement with the balance; and - (c) Postage paid reply envelope for use by the member in responding to the circularisation received.

-In total 11,302 members of Rush were issued with statements and letters, as at 7 July 2016 - of which 28% (3,126) responded to the Member Circularisation.
+In total 11,302 members of Rush were issued with statements and letters, as at 7 July 2016, of which 28% (3,126) responded to the Member Circularisation.
 9% (1,007) were not delivered due to unknown and/or incorrect addresses.
 Of those who responded, 92% (2,882) agreed with the balance indicated.
 For the 8% (244) of members who did not agree with the balance indicated, the following issues/concerns were identified:

+(a) Disagreement with deductions for the Car Draw; 1-7 ,

+(b) and

-- (a) Disagreement with deductions for the Car Draw; - (b) and - (c) Several provided no indication of agreement/disagreement (i.e. no response box ticked). - 59.
-As set out above GT undertook a high level review of the Car Draw as part of the Forensic Review.
+- (c) Several provided no indication of agreement/disagreement (i.e. no response box ticked). - 76.
+GT undertook a high level review of the Car Draw as part of the Forensic Review.
+It was noted in the Forensic Review Report that were prepared in relation to funds received from members regarding the Car Draw.
 The table below illustrates the payment transactions in relation to the purchase of cars for the Car Draw.
 However, GT have been unable to locate details of winners of previous Car Draws as no information is recorded or published on Rush's website.
 The Forensic Review Report also identified that in February 2015